 -

-Left luggage at stations: All German stations other than the very smallest have left-luggage lockers in various sizes, up to suitcase-sized.
+All German stations except the smallest have left-luggage lockers in various sizes, up to suitcase-sized.
 More information on left luggage lockers & prices.

 -